pp1r/GPA-Calculator/README.md

-GPA Calculator
-Team Members
-Sulaiman
-Abdulkarim
-Abdulmjed
-Description
-This GPA Calculator calculates your total GPA and semester GPA.
-Your GPA, semester GPA and degree status will be shown to you by this program.
-The GPA specializes in helping students determine their GPA during different study periods.
-It is a very accurate and easy-to-use service, made using the C programming language, making it usable on computers.

-Features and Capabilities
-Search by University ID
-Delete record by University ID
-Change student name or grade or both
-Error message displayed if ID number already exists User Manual
-Insert new record
-Display the record
-Search by University ID
-Delete a record by University ID
-Update a record by University ID
-Sort all records
-Exit
-Flow Chart
-See here for a description of the flow chart.

-Custom Functions
-In this project, we have created eight functions to meet project requirements:

-void insert(): inserts records into the file.
-A file is created, then a registry is opened and the following is inserted:
-University ID
-Student name
-Number of subjects
-Grades and number of hours
-Semester GPA and cumulative grade are calculated based on number of subjects. void search(): searches for a given record through the ID and displays:
-ID
-Student name
-Total
-GPA
-Number of hours
-void deletefile(): deletes a record by ID. void update(): updates an existing record with the identifier and can update:
-Name only
-Total only
-Name and total
-void disp(): displays the contents of the record, including:
-ID
-Student name
-Total
-GPA
-Number of hours
-void sort(): sorts the records. int avlsub(int rno): checks if the given ID number is available. int empty(): checks if the file is empty.
-C Standard Library Functions Used
-<stdlib.h>: C Standard General Utilities Library.
-Defines several general purpose functions.
-<stdio.h>: defines three variable types, several macros, and various functions for input and output.
-Task Breakup
-The team worked on the code together using the website Repl.it, which allows for simultaneous code entry with colleagues.
+# GPA Calculator

+## Contributors
+- Sulaiman
+- Abdulkarim
+- Abdulmjed

+## Description
+A C programming language based GPA calculator that calculates your total GPA and semester GPA.
+This program displays your GPA, semester GPA, and degree status to help students determine their GPA during different study periods.
+The program is accurate and easy to use.

+## Features and Capabilities
+1. Search by University ID
+2. Delete a record by University ID
+3. Update a record by University ID (change name or grade, or both)
+4. Error message for duplicate University ID

+## User Manual
+1. Insert a new record
+2. Display the record
+3. Search by University ID
+4. Delete a record by University ID
+5. Update a record by University ID
+6. Sort all records
+7. Exit

+## Flow Chart
+See [here](https://app.code2flow.com/MR08iwDH6csZ) for the flow chart description.

+## Custom Functions
+The project consists of eight functions to meet project requirements:
+1. `void insert()`: Inserts records to the file.
+Creates a file, opens a registry and inserts the following:
+    - University ID
+    - Student's name
+    - The number of subjects
+    - Grades and the number of hours
+    - Calculates semester GPA and cumulative grade.
+2. `void search()`: Searches for a record by ID and displays:
+    - ID
+    - Student's name
+    - Total
+    - GPA
+    - The number of hours.
+3. `void deletefile()`: Deletes a record by ID.
+4. `void update()`: Updates an existing record by ID and includes:
+    - Name only
+    - Total only
+    - Name and total.
+5. `void disp()`: Displays the contents of a record and includes:
+    - ID
+    - Student's name
+    - Total
+    - GPA
+    - The number of hours.
+6. `void sort()`: Sorts the records.
+7. `int avlsub(int rno)`: Checks if the given ID number is available.
+8. `int empty()`: Checks if the file is empty or not.

+## C Standard Library functions used
+1. `<stdlib.h>`: C Standard General Utilities Library.
+Defines general purpose functions.
+2. `<stdio.h>`: Defines variable types, macros, and functions for input and output.